ghzuo/Collapse/README.md

 # Collapse

-A tool to compare the phylogenetic tree and taxonomy.
+A tool to annotate phylogenetic tree by lineage and measure their differences in toplogy by Shannon entropy.

 ## Main Programs

-- collapse: the main program, annotate the tree (newick format) by lineage string file, and statistics.
+- collapse: the main program, annotate the tree (newick format) by lineage, and statistics.
-- getlng: A tool to convert the NCBI taxonomy database dump file (download from:
+- getdb: A tool to convert the NCBI taxonomy database dump file (download from:
   [NCBI Taxonomy dump](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdump.tar.gz)
   to an input lineage string file
+- getlng: Query the lineage of genome names/taxids from the database.
+- getname: Obtain the leafs name list of a phylogenetic tree (in Newick form).

 ## Installation